 Ans.
-Accounts receivable is yet-to be received cash from products or services that are already sold/delivered to customers, whereas, deferred revenue is the cash received from customers for services or goods not yet delivered.
+Accounts receivable is yet-to-be received cash from products or services that are already sold/delivered to customers, whereas, deferred revenue is the cash received from customers for services or goods not yet delivered.

 Q 61.
 What is compound journal entry?

 Ans.
-A compound journal entry is just like other accounting entry; the only difference is that it affects more than two account heads.
+A compound journal entry is just like other accounting entries; the only difference is that it affects more than two account heads.
 The compound journal entry has one debit, more than one credits, or more than one of both debits and credits.

 Q 62.
 What is the dual aspect term?

 Ans.
-The dual aspect suggests that every business transaction requires double entry bookkeeping.
+The dual aspect suggests that every business transaction requires double-entry bookkeeping.
 This can be understood with the example- If you purchase anything, you give the cash and receive the stuff, and when you sell anything, you lose the stuff and earn the money.
 This defines the aspects of every transaction.